freemint/teradesk/readme.txt

   size unacceptably.
 Besides, it is the opinion  of the  current maintainer that background pictures are in fact distracting  to  the user and a waste of system resources.
 However,  MyAES,  as well as  D.Mequignon's  utility named PICDESK provide this feature for (almost) any desktop.
-It seems that this functionality can be built into XaAES without too much trouble.
+It also seems that this functionality can be built into XaAES without too much trouble.
   The hypertext manual for TeraDesk explains how TeraDesk should be set to use the background picture provided by an AES or other agent.